 The offshore industry is an industry with high documentation requirements for nearly everything, which has to do with the high safety requirements.
 It is essential to document and trace your raw material, procured products, and not least, the procedures of the work, or the products that you deliver.

 3. Engage in local networking

 To break into the energy industry in Esbjerg, it can be beneficial to participate in local networking groups.
 The best way is to establish an office or a division in Esbjerg – that way, you can be physically present and able to participate in networking events, and so forth.
 That will provide you with a good understanding of the industry and its mechanisms – and a better sense of who your company's most important stakeholders are.
 There are several energy industry-related networking groups, for instance, the Esbjerg Petroleum Club.
 Business Esbjerg also offers various networking opportunities where you will get to meet other energy companies.
+Offshore Network Esbjerg (ONE) is a network facilitated by Business Esbjerg.
+The objective is to promote companies of the local supply chain, and provide a digital search portal for finding the right products and services for customers in the energy and maritime sector.
 The Energy Innovation Cluster is located in Esbjerg and is Denmark's largest cluster organisation and innovation network for energy production.
 The Energy Innovation Cluster facilitates collaboration between companies and knowledge resources, who apply the latest technologies and create innovative solutions for the benefit of the entire industry.

 4. Use the right terminology